Mount Pilchuck

 Towering above, Mount Pilchuck’s beetling summit beckons upward from the trailhead parking area, its square lookout shelter barely visible crowning its peak.

-Mount Pilchuck Trail, May 09, 2015.
+Mount Pilchuck Trail, Washington.

 Mount Pilchuck’s rugged trail leads through thick, coniferous forest and across vast, open boulderfields (or snowfields, depending on the season) to a lookout on its summit, which, on a clear day, provides the quintessential Pacific Northwest vista: Washington Cascade peaks stretching from Mt.
 Baker to Mt.
 St. Helens, Puget Sound, the Olympics, and the emerald lowlands between.
 The trail begins benignly enough, but continues to steepen as it climbs to its final scramble at the base of the lookout.
 It is also rocky throughout, snowy from autumn through spring, wet at the upper elevations during the annual snow melt, and frequently windswept at the peak.
 Be prepared with appropriate gear for traction, stability, and warmth and check trip reports for current conditions at the Additional Trail Info” links above before setting out.
 Nevertheless, it is also a well-used trail: expect the company of other hikers along the way and in the lookout at all hours, as it is not uncommon for some to brave chilly overnights in the shelter to witness the compass-spanning sunsets and sunrises this lofty vantage affords.